 - MSc in Psychodynamic Counselling and Psychotherapy, University of London

-- Certificate in Clinical Supervision Skills, Approved by the British Psychological Society (BPS)
+- Advanced Certificate in Clinical Supervision Skills, Approved by the British Psychological Society (BPS)

-Over the years, I have also undertaken regular Continuous Professional Development Courses in different therapeutic approaches and contemporary ways of looking at anxiety, depression and trauma.
+- Continuous Professional Development in different therapeutic approaches and contemporary ways of looking at anxiety, depression, trauma and identity-related difficulties

 I believe in drawing on a combination of therapeutic approaches depending on my clients' individual needs and reasons for coming to therapy, and I work both on a short term and a long term basis to suit my clients' needs and circumstances.

-I have worked for a number of Government Organisations, the NHS, and Charities, such as Mind, where I have gained experience in working with people from all walks of life presenting a wide range of issues.
+I have worked for Government Organisations and Services, the NHS, and Charities, such as Mind, where I have gained experience in working with people from all walks of life presenting a wide range of issues.
 Before training as a therapist, I worked as a tutor for children with behavioural difficulties, as well as a senior manager in the music industry.

-I am particularly interested and experienced in the following areas:
+I am particularly interested and have experience in the following areas: